avansisintegracion/datalab/proj-kaggle-fishes/notebooks/Article2.md

 architecture is especially useful in the context of localization and object detection.
 There has been different version of Inception `v1`, `v2`, `v3`.
 The version `Inception v3` is a variant of the [GoogleNet network](https://arxiv.org/pdf/1409.4842v1.pdf) with the implementation of _batch normalization_.
 This refers to an additional normalization of the fully connected layer of the auxiliar classifier and not only the convolution blocks.

+## Cropping results

+Using the above model, we obtain results of ..

 # Conclusion & perspective